Finding Copies of a Navy Boot Camp Book

 - Reunion Rudders RTC Orlando (2017-05-24)

-- Jon Yim, JO1 (retired) provides a great explanation of the yearbook process and history.
+- JO1 Jon Yim (retired), explains the yearbook process and history.

 While the post focus was Orlando, the responses from the two postings listed above could be applied to Great Lakes, San Diego, Bainbridge, and Newport.
 (Page Removed from site)